 SDI is a deduction from employees’ wages.
-Employers withhold a percentage for SDI on the first $122,909 in wages paid to each employee in a calendar year.
+Employers withhold a percentage for SDI on a portion of wages.
+View current SDI rates.

 PIT is a tax on the income of California residents and on income that nonresidents get within California.
 The EDD administers the reporting, collection, and enforcement of PIT wage withholding.
 The Franchise Tax Board (FTB) and the EDD administer the California PIT program for the Governor to provide resources needed for California public services, such as schools, public parks, roads, health, and human services.

 California PIT is withheld from employees’ pay based on the Employee’s Withholding Allowance Certificate (Form W-4 or DE 4) on file with their employer.
 There is no taxable wage limit.
 Refer to the PIT withholding schedule.
 The withholding rate is based on the employee's Form W-4 or DE 4.
 There is no maximum tax.

 For assistance, contact the Taxpayer Assistance Center at 1-888-745-3886 or visit your local Employment Tax Office.